 Active Travel Plan

-- Project diary - Keep up to date on the latest project news and information.
+- Project diary at Wagga View - Keep up to date on the latest updates, news and information

-Council is undertaking the development of a 51km network of dedicated cycle paths which when complete will criss-cross the city and provide residents with a safe, alternative transport option for commuting.
+Council is developing a 51km network of dedicated cycle paths which when complete will criss-cross the city and provide residents with a safe, alternative transport option for commuting.

 The $12.81M project includes five complete cycling networks which will link the outer suburbs with the central business area and end-of-trip facilities.